James Stagg

-Group Captain James Martin Stagg, (30 June 1900 – 23 June 1975) was a British Met Office meteorologist attached to the Royal Air Force during the Second World War who notably persuaded General Dwight D. Eisenhower to change the date of the Allied invasion of Europe from 5 to 6 June 1944.
+James Martin Stagg (30 June 1900 – 23 June 1975) was a Scottish Met Office meteorologist attached to the Royal Air Force (RAF) during the Second World War who notably persuaded General Dwight D. Eisenhower to change the date of the Allied invasion of Europe from 5 to 6 June 1944.

 Early life

 Stagg was born on 30 June 1900 in Musselburgh, East Lothian, Scotland, to Alexander C. Stagg and his wife, Helen (Ellen).
 He was educated at Dalkeith High School in Dalkeith until the age of 15.
 As Dalkeith High did not provide further education, he completed his schooling at Broughton Junior Student Centre in Edinburgh.

 In 1921, Stagg graduated with an undergraduate Master of Arts (MA Hons) from the University of Edinburgh.
 He then became a teacher and worked as science master at George Heriot's School in Edinburgh.
 On 7 April 1923, he was commissioned as a second lieutenant in the Officers' Training Corps (OTC), to serve with the George Heriot's School contingent of the junior division of the OTC (the equivalent of what is now the Combined Cadet Force).